rHomelab/LabBot-Cogs/README.md

 ### Verify

-This cog will allow users to prove their not a bot by having to read rules and complete an action.
+This cog will allow users to prove they're not a bot by having to read rules and complete an action.
 They will then be given the verified role if they can complete this.

 ### Purge